 - Construction Career Awareness Program and Opportunities in Construction.
 This collaborative effort with Contractors Assistance Association provides Cleveland Metropolitan School District middle school students and adults with insights into the wide range of careers in construction.
 The program emphasizes communications and teamwork as important workplace skills.
 The program has been supported by CEA members and various Building Trades through employees and Training Center staff who talk about project management, engineering, trade workers and helpers, career pathway information and sample materials.

 Other Diversity in Construction Initiatives

-CEA serves on the City of Cleveland’s Construction Diversity & Inclusion (Mayor Jackson's Community Benefit Agreement MOU) Committee; Suplier DIversity Councils with several institutions; Fannie M. Lewis Residency Construction Advisory Committee (“Fannie Lewis Committee”).
+CEA staff serve on the City of Cleveland’s Construction Diversity & Inclusion (Mayor Jackson's Community Benefit Agreement MOU) Committee; Suplier DIversity Councils with several institutions; Fannie M. Lewis Residency Construction Advisory Committee (“Fannie Lewis Committee”).
 Through the Fannie Lewis Committee, and various Owner Diversity & Inclusion committees, CEA has been working to identify solutions to greater inclusion of minorities on Cleveland-area projects.

 We also support ongoing dialogue between well-established contractors and small minority- and female-owned construction firms through CEA’s board of directors and trade associations, networking opportunities and engagement with community activities and initiatives.